 Specifies the general settings for the profile.

-Displays the name of the selected object.
+Specifies the name of the selected object.
 If the name is too long to entirely display in the box, hover the cursor over the box to display the complete name as a tool tip.
 If the name is not defined by a rule, User Defined displays.
 If this name is generated by a naming rule, Naming Rule displays.
 If you type a name in this box, Smart 3D automatically changes the naming rule to User Defined.

 Specifies how the name is created.